checkout/frames-android/README.md

 [![](https://jitpack.io/v/checkout/frames-android.svg)](https://jitpack.io/#checkout/frames-android)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Start accepting online payments in just a few minutes with our Android SDK.
-It's quick and easy to integrate, accepts online payments from all major credit cards, and is customizable to your brand.
+It's quick and easy to integrate, accepts online payments from all major debit and credit cards, and is customizable to your brand.

 <div align="center">